kyma-project/kyma/docs/getting-started/06-create-redis-service-instance.md

     </details>
 </div>

-You now have a provisioned Redis instance.
+This way you provisioned a Redis instance.
 As the next step, you will finally fit the two puzzle pieces together and bind the new Redis ServiceInstance to the previously deployed `orders-service` microservice.